kedro-org/kedro-plugins/kedro-datasets/kedro_datasets/spark/README.md

 # Spark Streaming

-``SparkStreamingDatasets`` loads and saves data to spark streaming DatafFrames.
+``SparkStreamingDataSet`` loads and saves data to streaming DataFrames.
 See [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) for details.

 To work with multiple streaming nodes, 2 hook are required for: